 A few quick rinses of the sponge and then I flipped it over to the yellow side to wipe up all of the left over baking soda.
 Ahhh.... a nice clean surface at last!

 Now, on to the main reason you're reading this post: how to clean between the glass panels.
 This is the third oven that I have cleaned like this.
 Fortunately for me, they all had screws that required a phillips head screwdriver.
 Open your oven door and look at the screws that are on the top corners.
 You might possibly need an allen wrench, but you can pick one of those up on your Target trip too.
+(2020 update: Keep in mind, that this may void your warranty and you might have issues getting your door put back together.
+Do this at your own risk)

 So, unscrew those 2 screws making sure that you are holding onto the oven door handle.
 Once you have that second screw undone, the handle will come off (just set it aside) and the front of the door will flop open.